jensbrak/Phiddle/README.md

 # Phiddle (v 0.3)
-Visually minimalistic screen pixel measuring program.
+Visually minimalistic screen pixel measuring program for PC.

+# Introduction

 ## Phiddle is:
 * Free to try or use if you want to!
 * A simple screen measuring app using basic shapes drawn on desktop
 * A playful test of SkiaSharp and more - with code to match that purpose but not more
 * A desktop app running on Windows and Mac.
 Kind of.
-But not more than that.

 ## Phiddle is not:
-* Fancy graphics
-* A full blown screen ruler program
+* Fancy graphics or a full blown screen ruler program
 * Supporting physical units or mobile devices
+* Well written as far as I'm concerned, code is for trying out ideas but not form basis of a real app
 * Fully functional app with installer or support

 ## Dependencies